GatorShan/Tragopogon-Methylation-Project/SNPsplit/README.md

 ```

 ## 4. Split bam files from Bismark alignment
+**Bam files don't have to be splited for downstream analysis.
+The purpose of remaining this section is showing an example of how to split a bam file.**

+**When runing SNPsplit, remove flag --verbose will accelerate the speed a LOT.**

-As it took forever to run SNPsplit when using a single huge bam file, the output bam file from Bismark alignment was divided into small subfiles based on scaffold ID.
+As it took forever to run SNPsplit when using a single huge bam file (**this is not ture; see above**), the output bam file from Bismark alignment was divided into small subfiles based on scaffold ID.
 There are 12,310 scaffolds in total, so there are 12,310 subfiles.

 ### 4.1 Sort and index the bam file
 Scripts `Bam_formatting_split_V1.sh` and `Bam_formatting_split_V2.sh` were used.